lexical-cloud/lexical-cloud-docs/en/_index.md

 {{% pageinfo %}}
 ### Under Construction!

 Thanks for your patience as this project begins :)
+Find out what's coming next in our [projects on Github](https://github.com/orgs/lexical-cloud/projects).
+For the best experience and editing capabilities, use a large display to navigate this site until it improves.
 {{% /pageinfo %}}

 #### The Challenge